federicodj/html5bootcamp/README.md

 ###Tools

-1. At least, three different browsers installed on the developer machine.
-Example, Chrome, Firefox, and the Android browser using Android's emulator.
+1. You can use your prefered browser however test the code in another one is desired.
+A plus is to use the Android browser using Android's emulator.

 2. The IDE to use is [SublimeText](http://www.sublimetext.com/).

-3. Skype Account + headset (audio calls)
+3. Hangout Account + headset (audio calls)

+4. Slack for chat (general questions).

-4. Create your own[ GitHub](https://github.com/) account.
+5. Create your own[ GitHub](https://github.com/) account.
 Follow this[ guideline](https://help.github.com/articles/set-up-git) to setup your account.

-5. Install your own NodeJS server.
+6. Install your own NodeJS server.
+REVISIT!!!
   * Download [NodeJS](http://nodejs.org/)
   * Install `http-server` globally, by running `npm install -g http-server`
   * To start the server, from a command line interface, run `http-server` in the directory where you will clone the startup repo
   * Open your web browser and point to localhost:PORT (the `http-server` should have outputted the number of PORT you should use)

-6. Fork this repo [https://github.com/globant-ui/startup](https://github.com/globant-ui/startup) to use as a base to host the project code.
+7. Fork this repo [https://github.com/globant-ui/startup](https://github.com/globant-ui/startup) to use as a base to host the project code.

 → [index](#index)